Sotre71650/Youtube-Playlist-Installer/README.md

 Download your favorite playlists with a simple click.
 Just paste the URL, pick your format, and you're good to go.
 Probably still has errors but i dont care enough it works 🤷‍♂️

+## REQUIREMENTS TO RUN THE CODE IN PYTHON
+pip install yt-dlp